coolsd/yiimp-1/README.md

 If you need further assistance we have a small but growing discord channel at https://discord.gg/zcCXjkQ

-If this helped you or you feel giving please donate BTC Donation: 1PqjApUdjwU9k4v1RDWf6XveARyEXaiGUz
+If this helped you or you feel giving please donate :
+- BTC Donation : 1C1hnjk3WhuAvUN6Ny6LTxPD3rwSZwapW7
+- BCH Donation : 1PqjApUdjwU9k4v1RDWf6XveARyEXaiGUz